"When I Don't Sleep.." (Debut Album)

 "I like to play with the different facets of myself, and I invite my fans to do the same…come under the blankets with me and play.
 It’s a space where you can be yourself one hundred percent.
 That is definitely a part of my journey and I invite you to join me in the fun.”

 Want to hear more from Sinem?
-Sign up here!
+Sign up for the Newsletter here!

 We always respect your privacy, and send out about one email per month.